 - The heat enters your home via an expansion valve.
 This valve also lowers the pressure and temperature so that the vapour turns back into a liquid and the process can repeat.

-The performance of an air source heat pump is measured through a Coefficient of Performance (COP) which signifies how many units of heat are produced using one unit of energy.
-The most efficient gas boilers operate at around 90% efficiency which means for every unit of energy you pay for, 10% is wasted.
-On average, a heat pump has an efficiency of 3000% as it produces 3 times as much energy as it uses, giving it a COP of 3.
+The performance of an air source heat pump is measured through a Coefficient of Performance (COP).
+This shows how many units of heat are produced per unit of energy it uses.
+On average, a heat pump has a COP of 3 as it produces 3 times as much energy as it uses.
+This gives heat pumps an efficiency of around 3,000%.
+To put that into context, modern boilers have efficiency levels of around 92%.

 There are 2 types of air source heat pump to choose from: air-to-air or air-to-water.

-These pumps extract heat from the air outside your home and then circulate it around your home via fans.
-This type of pump will not produce hot water.
+Air-to-air pumps heat the home using fans.
+Like air conditioning in reverse.
+This type of pump doesn’t produce hot water.

-An air-to-water pump also extracts heat from the outside air but uses it to heat water for radiators, underfloor heating systems and hot water for your taps.
+An air-to-water pump heats water for radiators, underfloor heating systems and hot water for your taps.

 Heating and hot water for your home